 Types of confinement feeding operations: Based on size and storage type, there are three basic categories of confinement feeding operations:

-1. Permitted - A construction permit is required prior to building, modifying or expanding all sizes of operations that use unformed storage.
+1. Permitted - A construction permit (find MMP forms under the "Manure Management" tab above) is required prior to building, modifying or expanding all sizes of operations that use unformed storage.
 A construction permit is also required prior to building, modifying or expanding an operation that uses formed storage if the final animal unit capacity will be 1,000 animal units or more.
 See pre-construction requirements and design standards.

 Producers can use a summary (*.pdf file) of requirements for all three types of confinement feeding operations to determine what they need to submit.